 People do not prioritize their health in today’s hectic world, but it is the most important factor to consider.
 Osteoporosis is caused by a loss of bone density, which causes your bones to become more fragile and easily broken.
 Everyone’s bones weaken as they age, but for some people, this process is accelerated.
 Osteoporosis cannot be changed and is not easily curable, but there are a number of health and lifestyle changes you can make to reduce bone loss.
 The disease frequently progresses without symptoms or pain and is not discovered until bones fracture.

 What is Osteoporosis?

 Osteoporosis is a bone illness that develops when bone mineral density and bone mass decline, or when bone quality or structure changes.
 This can result in a decrease in bone strength, increasing the risk of fractures.
 However, white and Asian women, particularly older women who have passed menopause, are mostly affected by this disease.
-Proper medications, a healthy diet, Bone strengthening food and exercise may help prevent bone loss or strengthen bones that are already weak.
+Osteoporosis diet including bone strengthening foods, proper medications along with light exercise may prevent bone loss or strengthen bones.

 Causes and symptoms

 Osteoporosis develops when the person has too much bone mass is lost and the structure of bone tissue changes.
 Certain risk factors may also contribute to the development of osteoporosis or increase the likelihood of developing the disease.